-Categories 1.01 Purpose and Use 1.01.1 equipment, acc the Offshore Special Regulations ( OSR ) is to establish uniform minimum commodation and training standards for monohull and multihull [asymmetrical catamaran]) boats racing offshore.
-1.01.2 The OSR do no Classification Se t replace, but supplement, the requirements of governmental authority, ociety certification, the Racing Rules of Sailing ( RRS ), Equipment Rules of class rules and rating systems.
-1.01.3 Use of the OSR attention is dra adequate shelte included in mor does not guarantee total safety of the boat and her crew.
+Categories 1.01 Purpose and l Use equipment, acc the Offshore Special Regulations ( OSR ) is to establish uniform minimum ommodation and training standards for monohull and multihull [asymmetrical catamaran]) boats racing offshore.
+1.01.2 The OSR do not Classification So t replace, but supplement, the requirements of governmental authority, pociety certification, the Racing Rules of Sailing ( RRS ), Equipment Rules of lass rules and rating systems. attention is dra- adequate shelte included in mor does not guarantee total safety of the boat and her crew.
 Particular wn to the description of OSR for inshore racing which includes that er and or effective rescue is available all along the course.
-This is not re onerous OSR categories. steste 1.02 y of Person in Charge 1.02.1 the responsibility for a boat's decision to participate in a race or ng is hers alone.
-The safety of a boat and her crew is the sole and esponsibility of the person in charge who shall do his best to - he boat is fully found, thoroughly seaworthy and manned by an and appropriately trained crew who are physically fit to face all person in charge shall also assign a person to take over his - es in the event of his incapacitation.
-1.02.2 inspection of a ablishment of the OSR , nor their use by organising authorities , nor the boat under the OSR in any way limits or reduces the complete and 1.02.3 • posibility of the person in charge .
-I in a race conducted under the OSR , the person in charge , each competitor 1.02.5 r agrees to reasonably cooperate with the organising authority and World evelopment of an independent incident report as specified in OSR 2.02.
-1.03 - bbreviations, Word Usage 1.03.1 Table 1 - Def initions of Terms used in this document Abbreviation Description Pound force (lbf) ABS American Bureau of Shipping AIS Automatic Identification Systems Coaming The part of the cockpit, including the transverse after limit, over which water would run when the boat is floating level and the cockpit is filled to overflowing COLREGS International Regulations for Preventing Collisions at Sea Contained Cockpit A cockpit where the combined area open aft to the sea is less than 50% maximum cockpit depth x maximum cockpit width Crewmember Every person on board DSC Digital Selective Calling EN European Norm EPIRB Emergency Position-Indicating Radio Beacon ERS World Sailing - Equipment Rules of Sailing First Launch Month & year of the first launching when the individual boat, was completed and equipped for sailing GMDSS Global Maritime Distress & Safety System GNSS Global Navigation Satellite System GPS Global Positioning System Hatch The term hatch includes the entire hatch assembly including the lid or cover as part of that assembly HMPE High Modulus Polyethylene (Dyneema ® /Spectra ® or equivalent)
+This is not re onerous OSR categories. y of Person in Charge Υ Υ 1.02.1 the responsibility for a boat's decision to participate in a race or ng is hers alone.
+The safety of a boat and her crew is the sole and esponsibility of the person in charge who shall do his best to - he boat is fully found, thoroughly seaworthy and manned by an and appropriately trained crew who are physically fit to face all weather.
+The person in charge shall also assign a person to take over his - es in the event of his incapacitation.
+1.02.2 inspection of a ablishment of the OSR , nor their use by organising authorities , nor the boat under the OSR in any way limits or reduces the complete and unsibility of the person in charge .
+1.02.3 • in a race conducted under the OSR , the person in charge , each competitor 1.02.15 r agrees to reasonably cooperate with the organising authority and World evelopment of an independent incident report as specified in OSR 2.02.
+1.03 Definitions, A bbreviations, Word Usage 1.03.1 Table 1 - Defi initions of Terms used in this document Abbreviation Description Pound force (lbf) ABS American Bureau of Shipping AIS Automatic Identification Systems Coaming The part of the cockpit, including the transverse after limit, over which water would run when the boat is floating level and the cockpit is filled to overflowing COLREGS International Regulations for Preventing Collisions at Sea Contained A cockpit where the combined area open aft to the sea is less than 50% Cockpit maximum cockpit depth x maximum cockpit width Crewmember Every person on board DSC Digital Selective Calling EN European Norm EPIRB Emergency Position-Indicating Radio Beacon ERS World Sailing - Equipment Rules of Sailing First Launch Month & year of the first launching when the individual boat, was completed and equipped for sailing GMDSS Global Maritime Distress & Safety System GNSS Global Navigation Satellite System GPS Global Positioning System Hatch The term hatch includes the entire hatch assembly including the lid or cover as part of that assembly HMPE High Modulus Polyethylene (Dyneema ® /Spectra ® or equivalent)